contentstack/cli/packages/contentstack/README.md

   $ csdx cm:stacks:import-setup [-k <value>] [-d <value>] [-a <value>] [--modules <value,value>]

 FLAGS
-  -B, --branch=<value>         The name of the branch where you want to import your content.
-If you don't mention the
-                               branch name, then by default the content will be imported to the main branch.
   -a, --alias=<value>          The management token of the destination stack where you will import the content.
   -d, --data-dir=<value>       The path or the location in your file system where the content, you intend to import, is
                                stored.
 For example, -d "C:\Users\Name\Desktop\cli\content".
 If the export folder has branches involved, then the path should point till the particular branch.
-For example, “-d "C:\Users\Name\Desktop\cli\content\branch_name" -k, --stack-api-key=<value>  API key of the target stack --branch-alias=<value>   Specify the branch alias where you want to import your content.
+For example, “-d "C:\Users\Name\Desktop\cli\content\branch_name" -k, --stack-api-key=<value>  API key of the target stack --branch=<value>         The name of the branch where you want to import your content.
+If you don't mention the branch name, then by default the content will be imported to the main branch.
+      --branch-alias=<value>   Specify the branch alias where you want to import your content.
 If not specified, the content is imported into the main branch by default.
       --module=<option>...     [optional] Specify the modules/module to import into the target stack. currently options